Common Birth Injury Treatment Methods

 The most common treatments include:

-- Light therapy: Also known as phototherapy, this allows bilirubin levels to return to normal.
-The baby is typically placed under fluorescent lights for several hours during the treatment period.
+- Light therapy: Also known as phototherapy, it helps decrease bilirubin to safe/normal levels by breaking it down to a product that is easier to eliminate by the liver.
+The baby is typically placed under fluorescent lights for several hours during treatment.
 This light makes bilirubin easier for the baby’s body to break down.
 They may also wear a fiber-optic blanket or pad to make the process easier.

 - Exchange transfusion: If the baby’s condition does not respond to light therapy, they may need a blood transfusion.
 Through an exchange transfusion, your baby’s blood will be replaced with that of a matching donor.
 Since the donor’s blood will not contain the excess pigment, the jaundice will clear up faster.